mtulio/openshift-cluster-orchestrator/README.md

-# openshift-benchmark-orchestrator
+# openshift-cluster-orchestrator

-Tool to orchestrate OCP cluster and run pre-built benchmark jobs, interacting with projects:
+Tool that run obove openshift-installer to orchestrate the configuration pre-install applying configuration in the manifests, or patchs on the manifests before triggering the `create cluster`.

+The tool also orchestrate initial benchmark jobs to a fresh cluster, for example running benchmark in specific components like: disks, etcd, node CPU, etc, interacting with projects:
 - openshift-installer
 - FIO
 - benchmark-operator